 Yes, he actually said that – out loud!
 From the back seat my new friend, Lilach, didn’t quite hear him and asked him to repeat himself, at which time I interrupted him and repeated something more flattering.
-He started ripping into her about the Israeli government and the relationship with Palestine and the war and the history and on and on and on.
+Then started ripping into her about the Israeli government and the relationship with Palestine and the war and the history and on and on and on.

-Poor Lilach, was getting so upset and the voices were getting louder, each impassioned towards their cause.
-I sat in silence with my jaw hanging open until I could not stand it any more.
+Poor Lilach was getting so upset and the voices were getting louder, each impassioned towards their cause.
+I sat in silence with my jaw hanging open until I could not stand it anymore.

 Finally, I raised my hand to the cabbie, “Stop.
 I have to interrupt you for a moment.”
 I said firmly.

 I turned to Lilach, “Do you want to be having this conversation with him?”
 I asked.

 “No,” she said shaking her head, visibly distraught.

 To the cabbie I asserted, “Can you please stop talking about this with her, she is on vacation.”

 As if he had been suddenly struck by a bolt of lightning he completely changed his course, apologized, and went into tour guide mode instantly.

 I interrupt this story to tell you…I originally published this post in October 2010, it was actually my very first blog post ever.
 I reread it this weekend and got to thinking with all the discourse going on, both locally and globally, that the message may be more relevant now than ever before.

 A couple of observations here …